paulerdosofneopets/pomf/README.md

 #Settings
 Set the pomf.se fork information about.config under extensions.pomf.

+Some pomf.se clones may keep their uploaders in /static/upload.php

 #Building
 If you wish to build the xpi file yourself, run the following command.
 ```